M Idioms

 make away with (something)

-The cat made away with the fish that was sitting on top of the kitchen counter.
+The cat made away with the frozen fish that was on the kitchen counter.

 make believe

-- act as if something is true although one knows that it is not, pretend
+- to act as if something is true although one knows that it is not true, to pretend

 The children were playing make believe and pretended that they lived in a castle.